sedos-project/organization/docs/data_requirements/input_data.md

 | 11 | DE     | 2030 | **<span style="color:orange"> 4 </span>** | 15                                       |                | **<span style="color:orange"> v4 </span>** |       |        |         |

+!!!
+Note "Versioning note"

+    * Uploading a row which exists already in: "region, type, year, version" results in an error.
+    * Otherwise single or multiple rows can be added to already existing versions

 ### Datatypes